JustFast/EasyTwitch/README.md

 ```
 pip install EasyTwitch
 ```
 After that your set to go!!
+You can also view the Pypi at https://pypi.org/project/EasyTwitch/